chl33/og3/README.md

 The **og3** library is a robust C++ application framework for ESP32 and ESP8266 microprocessors.
 It is designed to simplify the development of MQTT-based IoT applications, particularly those integrating with [Home Assistant](https://www.home-assistant.io/).

+Applications can be organized into separate modules, and modules can use one another.
+Modules provided include support for WiFi configuration, connections to MQTT brokers, a web interface, OTA updates, simple logging, and support for Home Assistant device discovery using MQTT.

 This library is built for the [PlatformIO](https://platformio.org/) development environment.

 ## What's New in v0.6.0